-September is Sepsis Awareness Month, which helps promote awareness of sepsis, with the goal that increased awareness will result in early recognition and treatment.
-This in turn can save thousands of lives.
 Starting in 2019, Sepsis Alliance added to the awareness efforts by launching Sepsis Survivor Week, which focuses on the survivors and the challenges they may face.
-To be held each year during the second week of February, Sepsis Survivor Week in 2019 was February 10th to 16th.
+To be held each year during the second week of February, in 2020 Sepsis Survivor Week will be February 9th to 15th.
 Click here to learn more about Sepsis Survivor Week.

 Our Frequently Asked Questions (FAQ) section addresses many questions related to sepsis and life after sepsis.
 Survivors and their family and friends can find answers to questions, such as can I get sepsis again, why am I so tired, and can sepsis be prevented?
 You may also find our Life After Sepsis Information Guide helpful in explaining some of the issues that could last long after discharge from the hospital.